-Ami Kawashima from Toradora.
+Ami Kawashima from Toradora!.
 She started as a Bitch in Sheep's Clothing, but eventually learned to be a somehow more balanced snarky Jerk with a Heart of Gold.
-Justified in that, at first, most everyone thinks Ami is a bitch (except Kitamura, a close friend of hers).
+Justified in that, at first, almost everyone thinks Ami is a bitch (except Kitamura, a close friend of hers).
 It is later revealed she has to deal with creepy stalkers and legions of fans almost every day, due to being a famous teen model.

 Emily Sevensheep from Mahou Sensei Negima!.
 Which makes her death in Yue's arms as heartbreaking as possible, and her subsequent resurrection (along with countless others) courtesy of Negi and Asuna's restoration of Mundus Magicus' denizens all the more heartwarming.